markojavorac/nfc_platform/README.md

 - [x] Add image of PCB
 #### Image Update - PCB_V1
 ![Image of pcb_v1](https://github.com/markojavorac/nfc_platform/blob/master/resources/pcb_v1.JPG)

+### Week 11 - November 13th, 2018
+Today I picked up my board but with Kristians keen eye, he caught that my board had some fundamental design flaws.
+I will have to redo the wiring so that when I solder my headers, they will actually do something.
+I also need to begin on the case and start the backend of this project.
+I will have to work with Jacob to make sure our sensors can work together properly.
+- [ ] Rewire
+- [ ] Reprint
+- [ ] Start case
+- [ ] Cut/short I2C jumpers

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details